Hiking and Biking at Allegheny Portage Railroad National Historic Site

 Hiking at Allegheny Portage Railroad National Historic Site is a unique way to get some great exercise and also learn the amazing history from this site.
 Park trails follow sections of the original route of the Allegheny Portage Railroad and allow hikers to see where important features of the railroad would have been located.
 Allegheny Portage Railroad National Historic Site has over 15 miles of trails in different sections of the park.

 Trails are for pedestrian use only.

--NO motorized equipment is permitted on trails.
+No motorized equipment is permitted on trails.
 This includes ATV (All Terrain Vehicles) of any description, snowmobiles, and 4 x 4 off road vehicles.

--Cross country ski use is welcome.
+Cross country ski use is welcome.

--Pets must be on a 6 foot (max) leash at all times.
+Pets must be on a 6 foot (max) leash at all times.
 Pet owners are required to clean up after their pet.

--Hunting is NOT permitted on National Park Service land.
+Hunting is not permitted on National Park Service land.

-6 to 10 Trail System:
+6 to 10 Trail System

 Trailheads are located at the park Visitor Center and along Dry Run Road.
 Parking is available at the trailheads as well as State Gamelands and parking lots.